 Paul is also widely known for his opinion columns in a variety of publications.
 His satirical views on politics often provoke debate, but he has also written about Manx life in general and parenthood in particular.
 One blog piece he penned about television show Dora the Explorer has had more than 50,000 hits.

 He has worked for a number of UK national newspapers since turning freelance and has branched out into public relations work and copy writing services for a variety of clients, ranging from corporate to charity.

 As well as his work as a freelance journalist and providing public relations services, father-of-two Paul has been turning his hand to fiction.
 His debut short story, Baby Blue Eyes, was published in Writing Magazine after winning a contest.
-Another short story was published this autumn, in Dimension6 magazine and later included in an anthology that was shortlisted in the Aurealis Awards.
+Another short story was published in October 2017 autumn, in Dimension6 magazine and later included in an anthology that was shortlisted in the Aurealis Awards.

 Paul has been so busy with his work commitments that his blog has only just come ouot of hibernation, but there are plenty of pieces on there to read.
 You can visit it here.